Rodgersia: planting, cultivation, care

 In open ground

-Space plantings well: when mature, Rodgersia reaches a spread of 1 to 2 metres.
-Do not be deceived by its small size in the bucket!
+Space plantings well: at ripeness, Rodgersia reaches a spread of 1 to 2 metres.
+Do not be fooled by its small size in the bucket!

-Ensure plants are at least 0.70 to 0.80 m apart in worked, loosened soil enriched with well‑rotted compost or manure.
+Space plants at minimum 0.70 to 0.80 m apart in worked soil, loosened and enriched with well-rotted compost or manure.

 • Fork over the soil to 30–40 cm depth